 Organizing the storage areas in your home can be overwhelming.
-The closet is a magnet for random items, drawing them out of sight and behind closed doors.
-So, when closet organizing, you know it’s time to deal with all the things you didn’t know what to do with in the first place.
+So, that’s where closet organizing tips become quite valuable!
+Of course, the closet is a magnet for random items, drawing them out of sight and behind closed doors.
+So, when closet organizing, you know it’s time to deal with all the things you didn’t know what to do with, in the first place!

 Spring is the time of year we like to get organized.
 Angela Smit from The Stow Company has shared the following closet organizing tips with us!